Alan Weiss is the authority on solo consulting. A colour analyst is in many ways a solo consultant. I own several of his books.

 Even in a little photo, a Facebook profile or a head shot, we feel it.
 In black, Man #1 in black looks

 - shiny, which comes across as sweaty and anxious,

 - has a redder nose than the rest of his face = unhealthy, and such an easy thing to alleviate in right colour,

 - and really needs a shave.

 If Man #2 now did a video wearing a so-white-it’s-blue shirt or jacket, his complexion is disrupted, as if wearing too-light foundation.
 We’re distracted, almost suspicious, like there must be a reason for the distortion.
 Result: We can’t listen to 3 consecutive sentences.

 Only because of the shirt he wore, here comes this background feeling of “He’s never on.
 He’s always off.”
 Only one natural colouring can make bleached white look normal, the True Winter.
 Even on Dark and Bright Winter, the clearest, cleanest, freshest complexion require another white.

 Would a man react to the images of Men #1 and #2 in the same way as a woman?
 Not sure.
 Given two options, most men would likely pick the better one.
 Many men are well tuned in to what they see.

 Sarah asked if men pick up global cues or individual feature changes better during their colour analysis.
 Depends on the guy.
-They have fewer voices in their head regarding appearance to wrestle down than women do.
+They have fewer voices in their head regarding appearance than women do.
 Once they get it, they’re often really good at it from both wide and narrow angles.
 Photographers are terrific because they know already how much perception can be altered by visual information and that it’s an illusion, nothing to get nervous about.